Whelp-Inc/whelp-flutter-sdk/README.md

 For a more detailed example, check the <a href="https://github.com/Whelp-Inc/whelp-flutter-sdk" target="_blank">example</a> directory in this repository.

 ## 📄 License
-This package is open-source and released under the MIT License.
+This package is open-source and released under the <a href="https://github.com/Whelp-Inc/whelp-flutter-sdk/blob/main/LICENSE" target="_blank">MIT License</a>.

 ## 🙏 Contributing